profgreatwonder/covid_19_analysis/README.md

 Below are the list of tables and their corresponding columns.

-1. **covid_deaths:** This dataset contains data about the covid deaths.
+1. **covid_deaths:** This dataset contains data about the covid cases and deaths.
 It has the following:

    - `covid_deaths_id` unique identifier for the table
    - `continent` continent of the geographical location